wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 2. Set up the javascript and stylesheet assets
 3. Wrote a very simple JSON API for returning all users

-If you fire up your app you'll see a blank page.
-Not too interesting.
 In [Part 2](http://reefpoints.dockyard.com/ember/2013/01/09/building-an-ember-app-with-rails-api-part-2.html) we'll build the Ember app itself.